-1. INTRODUCTION
+INTRODUCTION

-Lean manufacturing is a philosophy in which it is used for elimination of waste Lean means manufacturing without waste.
-Waste ("muda" in Japanese) has seven types: waste from overproduction, waste of waiting time, transportation waste, inventory waste, processing waste, waste of motion, and waste from product defects.
+Lean manufacturing is a philosophy in which it is used for elimination of waste; lean means manufacturing without waste.
+Waste ("muda" in Japanese) has seven types: waste from overproduction, waste of waiting time, transportation inventory waste, waste. processing waste, waste of motion, and waste from product defects.
 The goals of lean manufacturing are to reduce waste in human effort and inventory, reaching the market on time, and managing manufacturing stocks that are highly responsive to customer demand while producing quality products in the most efficient and economical manner.
-The concept of Lean Manufacturing originated from Toyota Production System (TPS) that determined the value of any process of two activities value-added activities; and eliminating waste so that every step adds value to the Process.
-Lean Manufacturing focuses on efficiency, aiming to produce products and services with Minimum or without Waste.
-[3]

-At the lowest cost and as fast as possible.
-For lean manufacturing, Kanban serves as a tool to control the levels of buffer inventories in the production; in simpler terms to regulate production quantities.
+The concept of lean manufacturing originated from Toyota production system (TPS) that determined the value of any process of two activities; value-added activities from nonvalue-added activities; and eliminating waste, so that every step adds value to the process.
+Lean manufacturing focuses on efficiency, aiming to produce products and services with minimum or without waste, at the lowest cost and as fast as possible [1].
+For lean manufacturing, Kanban serves as a tool to control the levels of buffer inventories in the production; in simpler terms, to regulate production quantities.
 When a buffer reaches its preset maximum level, the upstream machine is directed to stop producing that part type.
-Hence, in the manufacturing environment, Kanban are signals used to replenish the inventory of items used repetitively within a facility.
+Hence, in the manufacturing environment, Kanban are signals used to replenish the inventory of items used repetitively within facility [2].

-2. LEAN PRINCIPLES
+LEAN PRINCIPLES